Variable Cost-Plus Pricing

 Disadvantages of Cost-Plus Pricing

 • Cost-plus pricing doesn’t always consider the competition.
 A situation may arise where a product can end up priced too high compared to different brands of the same product.
 It can adversely affect the company by decreasing sales and market share.
 The alternative can also be true; the set selling price can be too low compared to market competition.
-It can cost the company an opportunity of making profits.
+It can cost the company an opportunity to make profits.

 • The method also fails to consider the market perception of the value and price of the product compared to the competition.
 The product’s pricing must also consider the consumer’s willingness to pay.